Skip to Content

 cape ivy in a white pot

+German ivy likes a lot of humidity.
 When I first brought my teeny tiny ivy home, it had maybe 3 or 4 small leaves.
-I transferred it from its nursery container into a slightly larger container and put it on my desk.
-Since I’d read online that this plant like full sun but can tolerate part shade, I put it in the back of my house in an area that gets the most sun.
+I transferred it from its nursery container into a slightly larger container and put it on my desk—an area that gets great light.
+I watered it appropriately.

-However, it quickly started looking pretty pathetic.
-I was worried that it was going to die—in fact, it looked near death after only a few months.
-Since it seemed to be hanging on by a thread, I decided to move it into my New Plant ICU.
-That’s what I call the tiny window in Ramona’s bathroom: it has great light, the humidity in there is awesome because she has tubs often, and I can put the plants in a plastic container to help further retain some of the moisture.
+However, it quickly started looking pretty pathetic, so I decided to move it into my Plant ICU.
+That’s what I call the window in my daughter’s bathroom: it has great light, the humidity in there is awesome because she has tubs often, and I can put the plants in a plastic container to help boost humidity further.

-After a few weeks in the New Plant ICU, the German Ivy rebounded beautifully.
+After a few weeks in the Plant ICU, the German Ivy rebounded beautifully.
 Since I’d replanted it in a clear plastic container, I could see new root growth from the outside.
-In fact, I could see that the roots were growing quite well and beginning to take over the container!
-I had other things in it, so I went ahead and transferred the ivy back into its own pot.
+But why did it do so well?
+It was definitely the higher humidity, as the light exposure and watering routine were the same as when I had it downstairs.

 cape ivy in a white pot

 Although German Ivy can survive as low as 20 degrees Fahrenheit, it’s best to bring it indoors when the temperature drops below 50.
-My main German Ivy has now been indoors for about a month and a half.
-I have had to pick some dead leaves off and do some pruning, but that is expected.
-I changed this plant’s entire environment.
-But it is doing well indoors and looks beautiful trailing down the bathroom wall!
+During the transition from an ideal outdoor environment to and indoor environment, you may have to pick some dead leaves off and do some pruning, but that is expected with extreme environmental changes.

 cape ivy leaf